usacpcheung/timetabling-app/README.md

 - Assign subjects to each teacher, set optional min/max lesson limits and mark unavailable slots.
 - Configure fixed assignments that reserve specific teacher/student (or group) combinations for a slot and subject.
 Validation prevents conflicts with availability or missing subject requirements.
+- Use the batch teacher actions panel to apply shared subject updates, toggle availability and adjust lesson defaults for multiple teachers simultaneously.

 ### Students and groups